-In FFY 2019, Oklahoma will conduct a total of 27,967 inspections with 25,000 of those inspections conducted by FTEs.
+In FFY 2020, Oklahoma will conduct a total of 27,967 inspections with 25,000 of those inspections conducted by FTEs.
+This number is did not change from FFY 2019 for several reasons.
+The main reason is we anticipate several inspectors retiring during FFY 2020 and do not know if or when they will be replaced.